GEMScienceTools/RUBIC-AI/README.md

 This is the beta version of the toolkit for building feature prediction using facade images, for seismic risk assessment with AI.
 The Graphic User Interface enables a fast assessment of the building, including an object detection module, to isolate the building of interest.

 # How to use
-This guideline utilizes [Anaconda](https://www.anaconda.com/) to facilitate the configuration of the recommended virtual environment for working with AI.
+This guideline utilizes [Anaconda](https://www.anaconda.com/) for Windows OS to facilitate the configuration of the recommended virtual environment for working with AI.
 It can be downloaded for various operating systems from
 [Download Anaconda](https://www.anaconda.com/download/success), and installation instructions can be found in [Installing Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install#macos-linux-installation).
-Once Anaconda has been installed, it is necessary to create a virtual environment. *Note: Python 3.9.13 can also be installed directly, and the virtual environment can be created using your preferred method*
+Once Anaconda has been installed, it is necessary to create a virtual environment. *Note: Python 3.9.13 can also be installed directly, and the virtual environment can be created using your preferred method*.
+For Linux and macOS, the configuration is done using the terminal.

 ## 1. Create a virtual environment
 ### *Windows*